linzhicong0/Madis/Madis/README.md

 ## Status

 The project is still actively under development and cannot even be considered version 0.0.1 yet.
 Many basic functions are still in progress, and I will only work on this in my spare time or when I'm willing to.
 So, don't expect rapid version or feature releases.

+## Branch
+Since there are still lots of features need to be done, so will take the feature/new as the main branch now.
+After baisc feature supported, will merge back to main.